Dmitry Kozak: Political career

 Kozak worked as a public prosecutor in Leningrad and after the collapse of the Soviet Union, holding various legal offices in the city's administration.
 In 1998 he became Deputy Governor of Saint Petersburg.

 In 1999, along with other St. Petersburg city officials, he joined the government of Vladimir Putin.
 He was Chief of Staff from 1999 to 2000.
 Dmitry Kozak became deputy head of the presidential administration and remained in this position under various titles until 2004.
 In 2003, he briefly entered international politics and unsuccessfully attempted to solve the conflict between Transnistria and Moldova (see Kozak memorandum).

 In September 2004, Kozak was appointed Presidential Plenipotentiary Envoy to the Southern Federal District, replacing Vladimir Yakovlev.
 On 24 September 2007, he was appointed to the new Russian cabinet headed by Viktor Zubkov as regional development minister, succeeding Vladimir Yakovlev again, and leaving his previous position.
 On 14 October 2008, he became deputy prime minister of Russia and served until 2020.
 On 15 January 2020, he resigned as part of the cabinet, after President Vladimir Putin delivered the Presidential Address to the Federal Assembly, in which he proposed several amendments to the constitution.

 According to Stanislav Belkovsky, Kozak is not well liked by Putin's entourage, but Vladimir Putin does like Kozak, apparently wanting to appoint Kozak as prime minister in 2004 and tapping Kozak as the successor to Putin as president in 2008, however, Dmitry Medvedev won the presidential race.
 Alexei Makarkin of the Center for Political Technologies said that Putin trusts Kozak as one of his men.

 Dmitry Kozak was the main overseer for the XXII Olympic Winter Games in Sochi.

 Following Russia's intervention into Crimea, Kozak was appointed to greatly strengthen Crimea's social, political, and economic ties to Russia.

-On the first day of Russian's invasion of Ukraine in 2022, Kozak rang Zelensky aid Andrii Yermak stating it was time for Ukrainians to surrender.
+On the first day of Russian's invasion of Ukraine in 2022, Kozak rang Zelensky and Andrii Yermak stating it was time for Ukrainians to surrender.
 Yermak swore and hung up.
+According to sources close to the Kremlin, Kozak was against the invasion of Ukraine.
+Putin wanted to annex southeastern Ukraine, and for that reason he allegedly rejected a peace deal brokered by Kozak guaranteeing that Ukraine would not join NATO if Russia stopped attacking Ukraine.

+In September 2025, Kozak submitted his resignation as Putin's deputy chief of staff.

 Sanctions

 On 28 April 2014, following the Crimean status referendum, the U.S. Treasury put Kozak on the Specially Designated Nationals List (SDN), a list of individuals sanctioned as “members of the Russian leadership’s inner circle.”
 The sanctions freeze any assets he holds in the US and ban him from entering the United States.

-On 29 April 2014, Kozak was added to the European Union sanctions list due to his role in the 2014 Crimean crisis.
+On 29 April 2014, Kozak was added to the European Union sanctions list due to his role in the annexation of Crimea by the Russian Federation.
 He is barred from entering the EU countries, and his assets in the EU are frozen.

+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.